MartonioJunior/SwiftGodotBuilder/README.md

 ### Custom Components

-Create reusable GView components with content slots using `@GViewBuilder`.
+Create reusable components with slots.

 ```swift
 // Component with a content slot